kptdev/kpt/site/reference/live/install-resource-group/README.md

 -->

-`install-resource-group` installs the ResourceGroup CRD in the cluster. `kpt` uses ResourceGroup resources for storing the inventory list.
+`install-resource-group` installs the ResourceGroup CRD in the cluster. `kpt` uses ResourceGroup resources for storing the inventory list (which enables pruning) , so it must be installed in a cluster prior to applying packages.

 ### Synopsis
 <!--mdtogo:Long-->